thecartercenter/nemo/README.md

 1. **Sphinx 2.0.6+**
   - Sphinx is an open source search engine.
   - It should be available through any of the package managers listed above.
 If not it can be built from source.
+  - It is important that Sphinx be installed **with MySQL bindings**.
+This is not turned on by default in some cases.
   - The Rails Gem that talks to Sphinx is called Thinking Sphinx.
   - The [Thinking Sphinx site](http://pat.github.io/thinking-sphinx/) is a good place to go for troubleshooting and documentation.